streamlit/docs/content/develop/tutorials/databases/snowflake.md

        st.write(f"{row.NAME} has a :{row.PET}:")
    ```

    The `st.connection` command creates a `SnowflakeConnection` object and handles secrets retrieval.
 The `.query()` method handles query caching and retries.
 By default, query results are cached without expiring.
-Setting `ttl="10m"` ensures the query result is cached for no longer than 10 minutes.
+Setting `ttl="10m"` ensures that the query result is cached for no longer than 10 minutes.
 To disable caching, you can set `ttl=0` instead.
 Learn more in [Caching](/develop/concepts/architecture/caching).

    <Note>